old-jekyll-templates/Strata-Jekyll-Theme/about.md

 title: About me
 ---

 I am a medical student at University of Greifswald and working on my doctor's degree (Dr. med.) at the Department of Pharmacology and the Department of Neurosurgery.
 Furthermore I am a graduate student in Health Care Management at the University of Greifswald.
 I am holding a B. Sc. in Biomedical Science from the University Medicine Greifswald.
-I am running research on the malignant brain tumor glioblastoma multiforme, while following my interests in versatile topics like statistics and data science, openscience, reproducible research, ethics and philosophy.
+On my working days I am running research on the malignant brain tumor glioblastoma multiforme, while following my interests in versatile topics like statistics and data science, openscience, reproducible research, ethics and philosophy.
+When there is time to unbend, I like to go sailing, driving motorcycle or doing sports.

 Feel free to contact me on any channel:
 <ul>